Time and Place: 1984: Thatcher's Britain (Observing the 1980s) (V1333)

 15 credits, Level 5

-Rather than producing a top-down political history of the period, this course is interested in exploring the wide variety of evidence available to the contemporary historian.
-It is built around the 'Observing the Eighties' project which includes oral histories from the British Library and holdings of the Mass Observation Archive and ephemera from the University of Sussex.
+Rather than producing a top-down political history of the period, this module explores the wide variety of evidence available to the contemporary historian.
+It is built around the 'Observing the Eighties' project which includes oral histories from the British Library and holdings of the Mass Observation Archive.

 100%: Coursework (Essay)